Week 2 — You can't know the answer yet.

 But I will remain open: “we found that openness to experiences predicts creative potential” (Jauk et al. 2013).

 And I will keep on making.
 Small games, doodads, doodles, whatever.

 Although it is often perceived that artists, designers, and creative thinkers experience “eureka moments” in which a brilliant idea emerges, in practice, creativity is a long process.
 It often requires the maker to make something again and again, learning each time from the previous iteration.(Hermano and Somerson 2013)

 Iterate, iterate, iterate.

-- SOMERSON, Rosanne, Mara HERMANO and John MAEDA.
+- HERMANO, Ma Alessandra L. and Rosanne SOMERSON (eds.).
 2013.
 The Art of Critical Making: Rhode Island School of Design on Creative Practice.
-1st edn.
-The Art of Critical Making.
-New York: John Wiley & Sons, Incorporated.
+Hoboken, New Jersey: John Wiley & Sons.